MLGB3/buildout.mlgb/WHEREIS.md

 Start, restart and stop will control solr, apache and (in the case of start) run the reindex.sh script (see above).

-startnoindex will start solr and apache.
+The action startnoindex will start solr and apache only.

 Log files
 ---------